-Ac ctions: Time Frame: Responsible Agency: Funding: Quantified Objectives: adults experiencing homelessness, including single-room occupancy units , in areas accessible to supportive services and transit opportunities.
-Vineyard 2.0 and supportive shared housing expansion.
+A Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: adults experiencing homelessness, including single-room occupancy units ,in areas accessible to supportive services and transit opportunities.
+Vinevard 2.0 and supportive shared housing expansion.
 Deleted: F) Increase the supply of housing affordable to farmworkers, many of whom are lower income.
 Review the Development Code for compliance with the state Employee Housing Act (Health & Safety Code Sections 17021.5, 17021.6, and 17021.8).
 If needed to comply with the Act, make amendments to allow housing for 6 persons or less in residential zones in the same way residential structures are allowed (Section 17021.5).
 Also, if needed, allow for employee housing of no more than 12 units or 36 beds as an agricultural use, and permit in the same manner as other agricultural uses in the same zone (Section 17021.6).
-Finally, make amendments if needed to address the requirements of Section 17021.8 which requires ministerial approval of certain farmworker housing projects that meet the criteria in that section. Ву 2024 Community Development Department - Planning Division General Fund, Facilitate construction of farmworker housing through development code amendments, (see Program 1.3.1).
-Deleted: n/aHousing for 10 farmworkers in close proximity to farmworker employment opportunities, or along major transit corridors to access employment opportunities.
-G) i) Incorporate the needs of farmworkers and their families into City affordable housing programs.
+Finally, make amendments if needed to address the requirements of Section 17021.8 which requires ministerial approval of certain farmworker housing projects that meet the criteria in that section.
+By 2024 Community Development Department - Planning Division General Fund Facilitate construction of farmworker housing through development code amendments, (see Program 1.3.1).
+Deleted: , Deleted: n/aHousing for 10 farmworkers in close proximity to farmworker employment opportunities, or along major transit corridors to access employment opportunities.
+G) G) Incorporate the needs of farmworkers and their families into City affordable housing programs.
 The City may also support providers of farmworker housing in accessing state and federal funds.
-By December 2026 Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) , Joe Serna Jr. Farmworker Housing Grant Prepare a brief on farmworker housing solutions that is developed with direct input from farmworkers, community organizations like La Familia, and employers like Wente Vineyards and implement brief recommendations by December 2026.
-The brief will also identify opportunities_in_the South_Livermore Valley Specific Plan and other Deleted: Ongoing Deleted: n/q Deleted: Strive to assist the development of 6 beds of farmworker housing Deleted: Open Space, Residential Low Density, or Deleted: em
+By December 2026 Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) , Joe Serna Jr. Farmworker Housing Grant Prepare a brief on farmworker housina solutions that is developed with direct input from farmworkers, community organizations like La Familia, and employers like Wente Vinevards and implement brief recommendations by December 2026.
+The brief will also identify opportunities in the South Livermore Valley Specific Plan and other Deleted: Ongoing Deleted: n/a Deleted: Strive to assist the development of 6 beds of farmworker housing Deleted: Open Space, Residential Low Density, or Deleted: em

-Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: rural residential and agricultural greas.
+Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: nine rune. kesponsible Agency. ronaing. rural residential and agricultural areas.
 Deleted: Agricultural Preserve designation H) Require affordable housing developers to partner with trusted community partners to coordinate outreach about affordable housing opportunities and to assist farmworkers and their families in applying for affordable housing.
-Within 1 year of Housing Element adoption Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) Adopt affordable rental development guidelines that include outreach requirements for farmworkers.
-Conduct targeted and multilingual outreach strategies described in Program 3.3.1 for groups with special housing needs to increase access to City housing programs Ongoing : conduct outreach at least every other year, beginning in 2024 Community Development Department - Housing & Human Services Affordable Housing Fund (Inclusionary) See 3.3.1 Deleted: n/a
+Within 1 year of Housing Element adoption Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) Adopt affordable rental development guidelines that include outreach requirements for formworkers.
+Conduct targeted and multilingual outreach strategies described in Program 3.3.1 for groups with special housing needs to increase access to City housing programs Ongoing : conduct outreach at least every other year, beginning in 2024 Community Development Department - Housing & Human Services Affordable Housing Fund (Inclusionary) \$ee 3.3.1 Deleted: n/a I) Update the City's findings for Reasonable Accommodation to remove the following findings; 1) Whether there are alternatives to the requested waiver or exception that could provide similar benefits to the applicant with less potential detriment to surrounding owners and occupants or to the general public and 2) Physical attributes of the property and structures to ensure the findings are objective and consistent with fair housing laws.
+Update the Reasonable Accommodation findings in the City's Development Code by 2024.
+Community Development Department - Planning Division Generol Fund n/c